Songyosk/CCNW4RMC/README.md

 ## Simulations

-The simulations are developed using mumax<sup>3<sup>, a GPU-accelerated micromagnetic simulation program developed at the DyNaMat group of Prof. Van Waeyenberge at Ghent University.
+The simulations are developed using mumax<sup>3</sup>, a GPU-accelerated micromagnetic simulation program developed at the DyNaMat group of Prof. Van Waeyenberge at Ghent University.
 This is availabe at https://mumax.github.io/.
 In addition, we used the Object Oriented MicroMagnetic Framework (OOMMF) to generate two-dimensional simulations, some of which are presented as figures in the paper.
 See more detail at https://math.nist.gov/oommf/.

 Below are the simulations that were generated using the scripts herein.

-() Reversal process
+(i) Reversal process

 https://user-images.githubusercontent.com/56391325/145804860-54de1143-a633-48ad-b37b-a8657a8fae2d.mp4